Standardized Testing & Language Proficiency

 • Those who are following the European Baccalaureate, and who have chosen French as their main language of study (Linguistic section with French as the native language or LV1)

-Students who wish to study within the Europe-Africa Program in Reims or the Europe-Latin America Program in Poitiers must be fluent in both English and French.
+Students who wish to study within the Africa minor in Reims or the Latin America and the Caribbean minor in Poitiers must be fluent in both English and French.
 For students applying to this program, fluency in both languages will be assessed during the admissions interviews.
-In addition to providing proof of English fluency, students applying for the Europe-Africa or Europe-Latin America Programs must also provide proof of French fluency in their application file.
+In addition to providing proof of English fluency, students applying for the Africa or Latin America and the Caribbean minors must also provide proof of French fluency in their application file.
 All non-native French speakers must submit standardized exam results to demonstrate French fluency.
-The Dual BA Program Admissions Committee requires the equivalent to a minimum score of B2 on the DELF.
-Applicants to the Dual BA Program who are not fluent in French and wish to study in the Europe-Africa or Europe-Latin America Programs should contact the Office of Admission to discuss their interest in the program before applying.
+The Dual BA Program Admissions Committee requires the equivalent of a minimum score of B2 on the DELF.
+Applicants to the Dual BA Program who are not fluent in French and wish to study in the Africa or Latin America and the Caribbean minors should contact the Office of Admission to discuss their interest in the program before applying.

 Proficiency in languages common to the regions of focus in Le Havre, Menton, and Reims are not required for admission to the Dual BA Program.
 However, in addition to French language instruction for all non-native level speakers, students at Sciences Po will have the option to study a language from the region of focus for their program once they achieve B2-level proficiency in French.
 Students who have a background in a regional language will take a placement test to assess their level of fluency in advance of their first semester in the Dual BA Program.